ManuGithubSteam/Single_Gpu_Arch_GTX1060/README.md

 Win10 Enterprise
 Fully patched

-Use old Nvidia driver! : 368 something then update to the newest one.
+Use old Nvidia driver in Windows! : 368 something then update to the newest one.

-Also PCI Passtrough all usbs to xou get input.
+Also PCI Passtrough all usbs so you get input like mouse and keyboard.
+You need to add them as pci devices in virt-manager.
+The scripts do unbind them from the linux host and windows will find them.
+After shutdown they will be rebound to linux.

 Use SSH to play music from the host.
 Intel HDA passtrough is not reliable and has a lot of glitches!
 - Install moc for this :-)